Skip Navigation

 Published: April 5, 2023

 Specific causes can be found in state statutes and frequently include insubordination, immorality, or unprofessional conduct.
-Tenure laws also provide procedural protections for a dismissed teacher, including notice and an opportunity to challenge the dismissal through a hearing before the school board or a hearing officer.
+Tenure laws also provide procedural protections for a dismissed educator, including notice and an opportunity to challenge the dismissal through a hearing before the school board or a hearing officer.

 For educators who do not have tenure, contracts can often be non-renewed for any reason, though state law may still require districts to have good reasons to fire a teacher mid-year.
 Generally, these laws only protect educators who are teachers.